 The <action> element contains a <allow-reject-invite> element, as defined in [OMA-XDM-Policy], and with its value set to “true”.

 SHALL exclude each registered CPM Client whose active User Preference Profile is mentioned in one of the rules found as a result of step i from the list of registered CPM Clients that will receive the CPM Standalone Message;

+SHALL check the capabilities registered as described in section 7.1 Registering at the SIP/IP Core or information of User-Agent as defined in Appendix D Release Version in User-agent and Server headers:

+If ‘urn:urn-7:3gpp-service.ims.icsi.oma.cpm.msg-v2’ feature tag is included in the CPM Client’s registered capabilities , or the CPM version in User-Agent header from the CPM Client is equal or higher than 3.0, Super Pager Mode SHALL be delivered to it;

+Otherwise, Super Pager Mode SHALL be delivered as Large Message Mode CPM Standalone Message.

 SHALL evaluate other information sources to determine device connectivity over CS or IP access and, if evaluated, SHALL exclude those registered CPM Clients whose connectivity does not allow to receive the CPM Standalone Message , as follows:

 SHALL further exclude those registered CPM Clients whose capabilities (learnt via the registration NOTIFY request as specified in section 8.1.4 “Using the Registration Event Information”, or via other information sources) do not allow to receive the CPM Standalone Message.